Department of Computer Science

 530 Operating Systems (3).
 Prerequisites, COMP 410 and 411.
 Types of operating systems.
 Concurrent programming.
 Management of storage, processes, devices.
 Scheduling, protection.
 Case study.
 Course includes a programming laboratory.

 535 Introduction to Computer Security (3).
-Prerequisites, COMP 410 and MATH 381.
+Prerequisites, COMP 410, and COMP 283 or MATH 381.
 Principles of securing the creation, storage, and transmission of data and ensuring its integrity, confidentiality, and availability.
 Topics include access control, cryptography and cryptographic protocols, network security, and online privacy.

 536 Enterprise Computing (3).
 Prerequisite, COMP 426.
 Designing and building enterprise systems.
 Basic principles, design considerations, and technologies for large multiserver systems.
 Requirements include a project in which teams design and build a substantial system.